 The need to protect honorable members at risk of dying in combat is paramount, and that starts with improving human behavior.

-That improvement cannot be coerced by elitists who launch military efforts to subjectively define risk and harm to form liberty-infringing law, both ostensibly to protect elitist power entrenchment in the guise of public safety.
+That improvement cannot be coerced by elitists who sometimes launch military efforts to subjectively define risk and harm to form liberty-infringing law; both ostensibly to protect elitist power entrenchment in the guise of public safety.

-That improvement comes from society educating society about the basics of abuse itself in a manner that sensibly removes the incentive to be abusive.
+That improvement comes from a society educating society about the basics of abuse itself, in a manner that sensibly removes the incentive to be abusive to the fullest possible extent.

 Those basics are universally anchored to what I call the Rule of Reality (RoR).

-Not mysticism nor pseudo/junk science by any measure, the RoR is a purely scientific conclusion that matches reality’s need for balance to maintain its demonstrably flawless stability.
+As opposed to the similar rule within mystical/philosophical/religious contexts, the RoR is a purely scientific conclusion that matches reality’s need for the balance that is demonstrably inherent within stability.

-Ample scientific evidence proves that reality includes a balancing (so naturally fundamentally governing) force towards correcting abusive behavior — i.e. there can be no “free lunch” when it comes to being abusive (actually dominance in general), scientifically speaking — as opposed to mystical or religious approaches easily dismissed to the realm of personal disbelief, so not always effective.
+Reality’s stability is a naturally fundamentally governing force towards correcting abusive behavior — i.e. there can be no free abuse (and no free dominance in general), hardcore scientifically speaking — as opposed to mystical, philosophical, or religious approaches easily dismissed by way of personal disbelief, so not always effective.

 Pain is ultimately energy.